Last Updated on January 26, 2026

 This is a sign of negligence and is illegal in all states.
 The highest number of fatal and nonfatal car crashes occur between 4:00 p.m. and 7:59 p.m.
 Drivers who forget to turn on their headlights or have malfunctioning lights pose a significant risk to themselves and others.

-If another driver’s carelessness results in your injuries, you may be able to file a personal injury claim.
-Contact our expert personal injury lawyers to help you fight for the money you are entitled to by gathering evidence, assembling a solid case, and negotiating with insurance providers.
+If another driver's carelessness results in your injuries, you may be able to file a personal injury claim.
+Contact the Porter Law Group's expert personal injury lawyers to help you fight for the money you are entitled to by gathering evidence, assembling a solid case, and negotiating with insurance providers.

 Common Injuries Caused by Driver's Negligence